 “It helps the broker get to the hook faster and key in on the things that matter to the prospect, the most.”
 Says Andrew Fredricks, Director of Marketing at Avison Young.
 “If a tenant notices a specific amenity, it helps us understand what they want to see and what’s of the most interest.”

 Back to Jeni Moore.
 “Marketing centers allow us to tailor a story to a space or building.”
 When your prospect steps inside, literally add visuals, messaging and a storyline to the space.
 “From the strength of ownership, location advantages, building amenities or the efficiency of the floor plan, the space allows the brokers to show the property in the best light and best impression.”

 A well-designed marketing center is aesthetically pleasing and shares a narrative.

-Chances are significant investment has been made in amenities the tenant wants.
-Incorporate this!
 “Picture a start-up that wants to draw in a young tech work force,” says Jennifer Masi.
 “Show them the property is the type of place they need to be in.
 Create big maps of the area, showcase what’s happening around the neighborhood and create a vibe.”

 Marketing and content efforts have evolved, but in the end, get your messaging right and positive results follow.
 When properly designed a marketing center can help set the tone for a building.
 Giving a solid first impression is vital to establishing trust and integrity.